Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Jet and bubble evolution

 \subsection{Morphology}

 The jet driving phase and subsequent phase of buoyant rise of the bubble are portrayed in Figs.~\ref{fig:evolution_absolute} and \ref{fig:evolution_relative} at 20~Myr and 60~Myr for the fiducial run.
-Figure~\ref{fig:evolution_absolute} shows thin projections of various thermodynamic variables and Fig.~\ref{fig:evolution_relative} displays various energy densities, normalised to the total energy density.
+Figure~\ref{fig:evolution_absolute} shows various thermodynamic variables projected in thin slices and Fig.~\ref{fig:evolution_relative} displays various energy densities, normalised to the total energy density.
 This enables direct comparisons of the dynamical impact of the different components.

 Initially, the jet penetrates into the ambient medium forming a bow shock at its tip.
 The shock is visible in the first row of Fig.~\ref{fig:evolution_absolute} as a discontinuity with increased density and velocity.
 The continuous mass flux is deflected at the tangential discontinuity between the jet and shock.
-The strong backflow expands horizontally and mixes with the shocked ICM gas streaming around the jet.
+The strong inflow expands horizontally and mixes with the shocked ICM gas streaming around the jet.
 This leads to the creation of an extended, highly turbulent region with high vorticity, see Fig.~\ref{fig:evolution_absolute}.

 After the jet is switched off at 25 Myr, the remaining directed kinetic energy flux thermalises and catches up with the previously injected material forming a bubble, whose evolution is now solely driven by buoyancy.
 The high contrast in density between the lobes and the ambient medium makes the setup susceptible to the Rayleigh-Taylor instability.
-Thus, strong backflows develop in the wake of the bubble.
+Thus, strong inflows develop in the wake of the bubble.
 In the second row of Fig.~\ref{fig:evolution_absolute}, the developing strong vorticity and high velocities are visible in the wake.
 They cause strong mixing of the bubble material with the ambient medium, which is accompanied by an increase in density.